micmejia/bible-dump/NKJV/Isaiah/Isa 57.md

 "On a lofty and high mountain You have set your bed; Even there you went up To offer sacrifice.

 ###### 8
-Also behind the doors and their posts You have set up your remembrance; For you have uncovered yourself _to those other_ than Me, And have gone up to them; You have enlarged your bed And [^b]made _a covenant_ with them; You have loved their bed, Where you saw _their_ [^c]nudity.
+Also behind the doors and their posts You have set up your remembrance; For you have uncovered yourself _to those other_ than Me, And have gone up to them; You have enlarged your bed And made _a covenant_ with them; You have loved their bed, Where you saw _their_ nudity.

 ###### 9
 You went to the king with ointment, And increased your perfumes; You sent your messengers far off, And _even_ descended to Sheol.